Quantum deformed phantom dynamics in light of the generalized uncertainty principle: GUP-modified background dynamics

 \section{GUP-modified background dynamics}

-The standard model of cosmology is based on the "Copernican Principle" which says universe is homogeneous and isotropic on a large scale.
-This is encoded in the maximally symmetric FLRW (Friedmann-Lemaitre-Robertson-Walker) metric:
+SMC is based on the ``Copernican Principle", which says that the universe is homogeneous and isotropic on a large scale.
+This is encoded in the maximally symmetric flat FLRW universe

-Chronologically, GR was developed using the Lagrangian setup.
-Therefore, the dynamics are obtained as the Euler--Lagrange equation by varying the metric and the matter field of the Einstein-Hilbert action:
+Since GR is a field theory, its dynamics can be obtained from the Euler-Lagrange equation by varying the metric and the matter field of the Einstein-Hilbert action: